sourcey/libsourcey/doc/installation-osx.md

 brew install cmake
 ~~~

-Please see the [Linux instructions](/installation-linux.md) for other optional dependencies. <!-- such as FFmpeg and OpenCV -->
+Please see the [Linux instructions](/installation-linux.md) for other optional dependencies, such as FFmpeg and WebRTC. <!-- such as FFmpeg and OpenCV -->

 ## Install LibSourcey